view7677/java-interview-questions/pages/Threads.md

 ####  48. Suppose you have 2 threads (Thread-1 on object1 and Thread-2 on object2).
 Thread-1 is in synchronized method1(), can Thread-2 enter synchronized method2() at same time?

-Answer.Yes, here when Thread-1 is in synchronized method1() it must be holding lock on object1’s monitor.
+Yes, here when Thread-1 is in synchronized method1() it must be holding lock on object1’s monitor.
 Thread-2 will acquire lock on object2’s monitor and enter synchronized method2().

 Likewise, Thread-2 even enter synchronized method1() as well which is being executed by Thread-1 (because threads are created on different objects).
 Now, let’s see a program to prove our point.

 ####  49. Suppose you have 2 threads (Thread-1 on object1 and Thread-2 on object2).
 Thread-1 is in static synchronized method1(), can Thread-2 enter static synchronized method2() at same time?

-Answer.No, it might confuse you a bit that threads are created on different objects.
+No, it might confuse you a bit that threads are created on different objects.
 But, not to forgot that multiple objects may exist but there is always one class’s class object lock available.

 Here, when Thread-1 is in static synchronized method1() it must be holding lock on class class’s object and will release lock on class’s classobject only when it exits static synchronized method1().
 So, Thread-2 will have to wait for Thread-1 to release lock on class’s classobject so that it could enter static synchronized method2().